• Home

 filler@godaddy.com

-We offer service dog training for Mobility, Autism, Mental Health and Psychiatric Disabilities.
+We offer service dog training for Mobility, Mental Health and Psychiatric Disabilities.
 You have the option of an owner train program, hybrid program or a trained service dog.
 We offer grants for full and partial funding for Military Veterans, First Responders and Civilians with Mental Health/Psychiatric Disabilities.
 In addition, we offer a complete training program for Facility Dogs who work in Senior Facilities, Fire Departments, City offices, Police Departments, and Schools.

 Shannon’s heart has always belonged to Labrador Retrievers.
 Some of her earliest memories are of her family's black Lab running beside her as she rode her Big Wheel or resting nearby while she pulled carrots from the garden with her mom.
 This deep love and devotion to the breed is woven into every dog she trains, every litter she nurtures, and every life she touches.
 Since her first litter in 1992, Shannon has continually sought to learn and grow, striving to raise not just better puppies, but dogs that change lives.
 Labs are special — their empathy, intelligence, and unwavering loyalty make them not only beloved companions

+but exceptional service and therapy dogs.
 Shannon’s connection to service dogs became even more personal through her own struggles with mental health.
-After enduring a toxic work environment, she experienced a severe depressive episode in 2018, leading to time in an outpatient program where she was diagnosed with Severe Depressive Disorder, PTSD, and Anxiety Disorder.
+After enduring a toxic work environment, she experienced a severe depressive episode in 2018, leading to time in an outpatient program where she was diagnosed with Severe Depressive Disorder, PTSD, and anxiety disorder.
 During her darkest moments, her yellow Lab, in training to become a service dog, became her lifeline —

+a presence that quite literally helped save her life.
 Throughout her life, Shannon has poured herself into serving her community, giving countless hours to her children’s schools, 4-H, and Campfire.
 As she looked ahead to life after raising her children, she felt a deep calling to help others facing mental health challenges.
 She saw firsthand the lack of accessible options beyond medication and the heartbreaking reality that service dogs, often costing tens of thousands of dollars, were out of reach for many who desperately needed them.
 Shannon envisioned an organization where everyone, regardless of financial means, could access the life-changing support of a service or facility dog.

 Shannon’s personal experiences continued to shape her mission.
 In 2020, her oldest son, an Air Force veteran, survived a life-threatening assault during his service.
 She walked alongside him through the long, painful process of medical retirement, witnessing the transformative bond between him and his in-training service dog.
 This further solidified her determination to build a place where veterans, first responders, and anyone living with mental health disabilities could